ambagwa/100-Days-Of-Code/new-log.md

 ## Day 30 : July 7, 2024

 **Today's progress"": i successfully removed items from the cart individually.
 I impemented extra methods, removeItemEventListener() and updateRemoveButtons(), to enable this.
 I also learnt of more JS methods while at it: bind() which creates a new function with a this predefined value, and split() method which splits a string into an array of substrings based on a specified operator.
 I also learnt about event bundling, which is like a chain of events, from the child triggering an event, till the document object.
+I reminded myself of  the filter() method which returns an array.
+I also implemented a functionality where a user can search for a particular shoe based on its name.

 **Thoughts**: Working on mini projects really helps at rasping and understanding concepts.